RedisGears/RedisGears/docs/create_development_environment.md

 npx webpack --config webpack.config.js
 ```

-We will see that the generated file content has changed and it now contains the following:
+We will see that the generated file content has changed and now contains the following:

 ```js
 #!js name=foo